Doctor of Medicine (M.D.)

 The preclinical and clinical education leaders in accordance with the CC policy and Office for Undergraduate Medical Education (OUME) standards set the grade composition for preclinical modules and clerkships.
-Per the Timely Reporting of Grades to Students policy (*UTHSA password required to view), final grades in the preclinical curriculum must be made available to students within 4 weeks of the last day of the module/course.
+Per the Timely Reporting of Grades to Students policy (*UTHSA login required), final grades in the preclinical curriculum must be made available to students within 4 weeks of the last day of the module/course.
 Final clerkship grades must be made available to students within 6 weeks of the last day of the clerkship.
 Final grades in the curriculum are submitted to the OUME and ratified by the SPPC.

-For classes of 2020 and 2021, all preclincial module grades are based on an A, B, C, F-system.
+For the class of 2021, all preclincial module grades are based on an A, B, C, F-system.
 Grades of A, B, and C are considered passing.
 A=outstanding performance, B=very good performance, C=satisfactory performance and F=indicates failing performance.
 No grade of D will be issued.
 The grade of Incomplete (I) is reserved for circumstances in which academic work is not completed due to illness, family emergency, or other non-academic extenuating circumstances.
 A grade of I is disallowed for substandard academic performance.

 For purposes of class rank, each letter grade is assigned a point value as follows: